PRAISE-group/Chiron-Framework/BMC.md

     All the loops of the code are unrolled based on the unroll bound and the unrolled code is used for further processing.

 2. **Converting Chiron Intermediate Representation (IR) into Three Address Code (TAC)**:
     The Chiron IR of the unrolled code is generated and is transformed into TAC to simplify the representation of operations and facilitate further analysis.
+We show the TAC in `tac_cfg.png`.

 3. **Generating Static Single Assignment (SSA)**:
     The TAC is converted into SSA form to simplify data flow analysis and accurately track variable dependencies and states throughout the program.
+We show the SSA in `ssa_cfg.png`.

 4. **SAT Solver Integration**:
     The SSA form is translated into SMT-LIB statements.
 This process encodes the constraints, conditions, and properties into a series of logical assertions and declarations to accurately represent the program's semantics.
 These statements are then checked for satisfiability using the Z3 solver.